 - US or Canadian citizens or permanent residents.

-- Foreign nationals who live in the US/Canada by the time of application deadline must have gained their last degree in the US/Canada or will be gaining it before the beginning of their funding period.
+- Foreign nationals who live in the US/Canada by the time of application deadline must have completed their last degree in the US/Canada or will complete it before the beginning of their funding period.

 - All other foreign nationals may need to apply via a different DAAD office.

 - Applicants may not have been living in Germany for more than 15 consecutive months by the time of application deadline.